Mount Townsend (Snowy Mountains)

 Mount Townsend is a mountain in the Main Range of the Great Dividing Range, located in the Snowy Mountains region of New South Wales, Australia.

-With an elevation of 2209 m above sea level, Mount Townsend is the second-highest peak of mainland Australia.
-Located in Kosciuszko National Park, the mountain is 3.68 km north of Australia's highest mainland peak, Mount Kosciuszko.
+History

-Although lower than Mount Kosciuszko, Mount Townsend has a more craggy peak and is arguably more dominant than the relatively round-topped Mount Kosciuszko.
+Mount Townsend was named after the eminent surveyor Thomas Scott Townsend, so named in 1885 by Austrian alpinist Robert von Lendenfeld.

-The confusion about swapping the names of Mount Kosciuszko and Mount Townsend was straightened out in 1940 by B. T. Dowd, a cartographer and historian of the NSW Lands Department.
+There was some confusion on the historical identification of the summits named as Mount Kosciuszko and Mount Townsend for some time, which was clarified in 1940 by B. T. Dowd, a cartographer and historian of the NSW Lands Department.
 His study reaffirmed that the mountain named by Strzelecki as Mount Kosciuszko was indeed, as the NSW maps had always shown, Australia's highest summit.
-When Macarthur's field book of the historical journey was published in 1941 by C. Daley it further confirmed Dowd's clarification.
-This means that Targangil, mentioned in Spencer's 1885 article, was the indigenous name of Mount Townsend, not of Mount Kosciuszko.
+When James Macarthur's field book of the historical journey was published in 1941 by C. Daley it further confirmed Dowd's clarification.
+This means that "Targangil", mentioned in Spencer's 1885 letter to The Sydney Morning Herald, was the Aboriginal Australian name of Mount Townsend, not of Mount Kosciuszko.